Captain America: Brave New World: Cast

 The leader of Serpent, a violent special-ops team.
 Esposito described Sidewinder as an intelligent "badass".
 He said the physicality of the role differentiated Sidewinder from his character Gus Fring of the Breaking Bad franchise, who is also an intelligent antagonist, and he was excited to show his physicality on screen.
 Esposito does not wear a comics-accurate, snake-themed costume in the film, but wanted to feature some references to the comic book costume by including some of the colors from that version in his film costume.
 Esposito's eyes were also changed to be blue to match the comic version of Sidewinder.
 Onah and Esposito took inspiration for Sidewinder from the real-life private military company Wagner Group, as well as warlords from Africa who have a "powerful aura that commands the respect and loyalty of [their] followers".
+Esposito was interested in further exploring Voelker's backstory–an economics professor who became a villain in the comics–in future appearances, given it was not featured in Brave New World.